alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

    1. Community member review is very welcome, but each bounty is automatically treated as controversial and subject to those review standards.
 3. **Funds** are raised for the bounty, and are submitted to the Bevy legal organization for safekeeping in a seperate account.
    1. Funds may be contributed by any number of individuals or organizations for the same bounty.
    2. Funds are held in escrow until either the bounty is completed, or the maintainers decide that is no longer suitable.
-If it cannot be amended, all funds will be returned for that bounty.
+If it cannot be amended, it is **cancelled**, and all funds (other than the initial submission fee) will be refunded for that bounty to the best of the maintainers' abilities.
 4. As soon as a bounty is **posted**, community members may submit confidential **bids** to the maintainers, vying for the project.
    1. Bids stay open for 1 week following the first submitted bid.
 This deadline is publicly listed.
    2. Each bid contains the estimated timeline for completion (broken down by milestones), and (optionally) a section for the background and expertise of the bidder.